Track MCP LogoTrack MCP

 ##### Testing the Connection

-In Cursor's chat, try asking: "List all my DigitalOcean apps" - this should trigger the MCP server to fetch your apps if properly configured.
-If you are getting an 401 error or authentication related errors, it is likely due to misconfiguring your access token.
+In Cursor's chat, try asking: "List all my DigitalOcean apps" — this should trigger the MCP server to fetch your apps if properly configured.
+If you are getting a 401 error or authentication related errors, verify that the DIGITALOCEAN_API_TOKEN variable is correctly set by running echo $DIGITALOCEAN_API_TOKEN in your terminal.

 ---